 This guide will hold your hands through the process.

 Step 1: Educate Yourself on Divorce

-Knowledge is power, and in finding a divorce lawyer, it is no different.
+Knowledge is power, and when finding a divorce lawyer, this is no different.
 Since the intention is to hire a lawyer, the focus of your reading is not on specific legal procedures or finding out which form to file.
 Rather, you should ask yourself these questions to understand how the divorce process unfolds:

 - Can you divorce in Singapore (for expatriates)?

 - What is the difference between an uncontested divorce and a contested divorce?

 - What legal grounds (reasons) do you need to prove for a divorce?